Robust deep learning for eye fundus images: Bridging real and synthetic data for enhancing generalization

 \section{Conclusion and Future Works}

-Deep-learning-based analysis of medical images has been found to be very useful, for it can learn from examples without requiring prior knowledge of features that matter.
-However, its applications are limited because labeled and/ or annotated medical image datasets of eye fundus are usually small and imbalanced.

-This manuscript has developed a method to generate synthetic images that is not patented and the source code is publicly available.
-We have investigated the use of StyleGAN2-ADA to generate synthetic images using examples from publicly available databases to distinguish between AMD and healthy eyes.
-We found that experienced clinical experts were unable to differentiate between the synthetic and real images.
-We also demonstrated that synthetic images generated using StyleGAN2-ADA when mixed with real images improved the classification accuracy of deep learning networks, and these maginally outperformed clinical experts in separating the AMD and Non-AMD retinal images.
+We have employed a retinal image quality assessment model in preprocessing step.
+We have compared a number of synthetic medical image generation techniques and found StyleGAN2-ADA to be the most suitable using which we have developed a method to generate synthetic images.
+We have investigated the use of the synthetic images obtained using examples from publicly available databases to train the model for distinguishing between AMD and healthy eyes.
+We found that experienced clinical experts were unable to differentiate between synthetic and real images.
+We have tested the model for generalisability by training the model using images from three databases and validated it using a fourth database.
+We also have demonstrated that the classification accuracy of deep learning networks marginally outperformed clinical experts in separating the AMD and Non-AMD retinal images.

-Future works regarding the application of this for AMD detection will need to broaden the scope to detect the severity of AMD, and for differentiating from other diseases.
-For generating medical images, there is the need to consider a broader range of deep architectures and applications.
-We would also need to investigate the effectiveness of heatmaps generated by Grad-CAM for helping the clinicians.
+We have made the source code for generating the synthetic images publicly available to facilitate joint research in the field.
+We have also provided free access through this paper for the online use of the AMD detection model.
+This will facilitate future work to broaden the scope for detecting the severity of AMD, and for differentiating from other diseases.
+For generating synthetic medical images, there is the need to consider a broader range of deep architectures and the effectiveness of heatmaps helping the clinicians.